 “Dream no small dreams for they have no power to move the hearts of men.”

-This quote by Johann Wolfgang von Goethe is still powerful today, two centuries after he first wrote it down.
-It doesn’t matter whether you’re trying to broker an international peace treaty or cure a disease or change a society, it’s not the incremental improvements that stir the blood; it’s the big ideas.
+Johann Wolfgang von Goethe’s quote is still powerful today, two centuries after he first wrote it down.
+It doesn’t matter whether you’re trying to broker an international peace treaty, cure a disease, or change a society, it’s not the incremental improvements that stir the blood; it’s the big ideas.

 This is a transcript from the video series The Theory of Everything — The Quest to Explain All Reality.
 Watch it now, on The Great Courses Plus.

 Each of these achievements is big in its own way, but they aren’t the biggest possible.
 While there’s no denying that these ideas originated from a grand dream, each represents merely a single facet of human knowledge.
-The ultimate goal of science is much bigger.
-The ultimate goal of science is nothing less than an understanding of the fundamental rules of the universe itself.
+The ultimate goal of science is much bigger: Nothing less than an understanding of the fundamental rules of the universe itself.
 That’s a pretty ambitious goal and it depends crucially on the idea, which seems to be a fact, that all of the phenomena we see around us are interconnected and arise from even deeper causes.

 The Standard Model

-While nobody claims that science is done in their search, you can regard the standard model as the current best guess of a grand unified theory.
+While nobody claims that science is done in their search, you can regard the standard model as the current best guess of a grand, unified theory.
 That’s why it’s so important to understand it and what it signifies.
-For one thing, whatever the final theory of everything looks like, the standard model will be part of it.
+Whatever the final theory of everything looks like, the standard model will be part of it.

 The key components of the standard model consist of: